NuGet/docs.microsoft.com-nuget/docs/API/catalog-resource.md

 ### Item types

 The `@type` property is a string or array of strings.
 For convenience, if the `@type` value is a string, it should be treated as any array of size one.
 Not all possible values for `@type` are documented.
-However, each catalog item will have exactly one of the two following string type values:
+However, each catalog item has exactly one of the two following string type values:

 1. `PackageDetails`: represents a snapshot of package metadata
 1. `PackageDelete`: represents a package that was deleted